How to Treat Your Plantar Fasciitis Pain When Conservative Options Fail

 When is Plantar Fasciitis Treatment Necessary?

 There are a few different plantar fasciitis treatment methods available to provide you with relief.
 Depending on your situation, a doctor may at first recommend rest and some pain medication to reduce inflammation.
-You may also want to consider physical therapy, icing the area and installing arch supports in your shoes to help reduce the pressure on the ligament.
+You may also want to consider physical therapy, icing the area, and installing arch supports in your shoes to help reduce the pressure on the ligament.

-Foot Injections for Plantar Fasciitis
+Foot Injections for Treatment of Plantar Fasciitis Pain

 If your condition is not responding to conservative options, your podiatrist may recommend foot injections to reduce your plantar fasciitis pain.
-These injections can drastically decrease inflammation while reducing the formation of scare tissue and accelerating the healing process.
+These injections can drastically decrease inflammation while reducing the formation of scar tissue and accelerating the healing process.
 There are different types of foot injections available to treat your plantar fasciitis.
-Your podiatrist can help determine which is best for your individual case.
+Your podiatrist can help determine which is best for your case.

 A steroid injection can help patients suffering from plantar fasciitis when prescribed medications aren’t working.
 This method involves injecting the steroid into the part of your foot responsible for the most pain.
-Steroid injections not only relive pain, but they also can help reduce inflammation.
+Steroid injections not only relieve pain, but they also can help reduce inflammation.

-PRP and stem cell therapy involve injecting your own platelet rich plasma or stem cells into the damaged part of your foot to encourage your body’s natural healing process.
+PRP and stem cell therapy involve injecting your own platelet-rich plasma or stem cells into the damaged part of your foot to encourage your body’s natural healing process.

-Plantar Fasciitis Surgery
+Plantar Fasciitis Pain Treatment with Surgery

 If the above methods are not suitable, you may be recommended for surgery as a last resort.
 This surgery is generally less invasive than many other kinds, rarely requiring you to maintain medical supervision overnight.
 However, it would require you to avoid putting stress on your foot during recovery.